 Thus, the proceeds from the sale of the family home count as an asset on the FAFSA unless they are in escrow for the purchase of a new home.
 The intention to buy a new home is not enough.

-Assets owned by a sibling are not reported on the student’s FAFSA, but may be reported on the CSS Profile.
+Assets owned by a sibling are not reported on the student’s FAFSA but may be reported on the CSS Profile.
 Thus, while a regular 529 plan is reported as a parent asset on the FAFSA, even if the beneficiary is a sibling, a sibling’s custodial 529 plan account is not reported as an asset on the student’s FAFSA.
 It is reported as an asset on the sibling’s FAFSA.

 Whole life and cash value life insurance policies are sheltered as retirement plans, but they are bad investments.
-The return on investment is inferior, they have high surrender charges and high sales commissions.
+The return on investment is inferior; they have high surrender charges and high sales commissions.
 Distributions are counted as untaxed income on the FAFSA and CSS Profile.

 Borrowing from a life insurance policy won’t be reported as an asset on the FAFSA, assuming the money is borrowed after the FAFSA is filed, but the interest merely substitutes for the income that would otherwise have been received.
 The interest is also not deductible.
 Unpaid interest may eventually count as taxable income.

 If ownership of an asset is involved in a legal dispute, the asset is not reported on the FAFSA or CSS Profile until the dispute is resolved.
-For example, bequests from a will are not reported as assets if the will is being challenges or the estate has not yet been settled.
+For example, bequests from a will are not reported as assets if the will is being challenged or the estate has not yet been settled.

-Some states will ignore 529 plan investments in the state’s 529 plan when evaluating eligibility for state financial aid .
+Some states will ignore 529 plan investments in the state’s 529 plan when evaluating eligibility for state financial aid.

 Trust funds must be reported as assets on the FAFSA, even if access to the principal is restricted.
 The main exception involves a court-ordered trust to pay for future medical expenses of an accident victim.
 Use our Trust Fund Calculator to determine the net present value (NPV) of a trust fund to help you value the trust fund for reporting it as an asset on the FAFSA.